-- standard artificial limbs or myoelectric limbs to a maximum of 1 per limb per lifetime.
-A \$10,000 maximum applies to myoelectric limbs; - artificial eyes to a maximum of 1 per eye per lifetime; - artificial nose to a maximum of 1 per lifetime; - breast prosthesis when needed following a mastectomy to a maximum of 1 per breast per 2 Policy years; and - wigs when hair loss is due to an underlying pathology or its Treatment to a maximum of \$500 per lifetime.
+- standard artificial limbs to a maximum of \$5,000 per limb per lifetime: - myoelectric limbs to a maximum of \$10,000 per limb per lifetime; - stump socks; - artificial eyes to a maximum of 1 per eye per lifetime; - artificial nose to a maximum of 1 per lifetime; - breast prosthesis when needed following a mastectomy to a maximum of \$1,000 per 24 consecutive months; and - wigs when hair loss is due to an underlying pathology or its Treatment to a maximum of \$100 per lifetime.

-Repair or adjustments of eligible prosthetic appliances are covered to a maximum of \$300 per Policy year.
+Repair or adjustments of eligible prosthetic appliances are covered to a maximum of \$300 per calendar year.